 Many of those accused of being "two-faced" recently in Xinjiang have disappeared, likely to re-education camps, according to news reports.

 As of October 2023, CPJ could not determine where Ablimit was being held, or whether he and his colleagues had been formally charged.

 A 2019 report by the Congressional-Executive Commission on China, a U.S. congressional advisory panel, found that China had arbitrarily detained at least one million Uighurs, Kazakhs, Kyrgyz, Hui ethnic minorities, and others, in a “system of extrajudicial mass internment camps.”
 The commission’s 2022 report noted that China has continued to expand Xinjiang’s detention facilities, including mass internment camps, and maintained a system of forced labor involving camp detainees.

 The majority population of ethnic Uighurs in Xinjiang are subject to cultural and religious repression, surveillance, arrest without charge, and internment.
 For fear of government retaliation and further abuses, people inside the region are often reluctant to provide information about those who disappear into state custody.
 According to an annual survey conducted by the Foreign Correspondents’ Club of China in 2022, a vast majority of surveyed journalists who traveled to Xinjiang said they experienced government interference in their reporting.

-CPJ sent messages to the Xinjiang governmental service and the Xinjiang region prison administration via messaging app in September 2022, seeking information about Ablimit’s whereabouts, but did not receive a response.
+In October 2023, CPJ sent messages to the Xinjiang governmental service and the Xinjiang region prison administration via messaging app about Ablimit but did not receive a response.